Skip to ContentSkip to Navigation

 Procedure

-This random selection for the Public Engagement seed fund rewards UG and UMCG staff who wish to acquire public engagement project funding without undue competition, and distributes available funds in a way that recognizes that funding is at least partly awarded based on chance.
+This random selection process for the Public Engagement seed fund rewards UG and UMCG staff who wish to acquire public engagement project funding without undue competition, and distributes available funds in a way that recognizes that funding is at least partly awarded based on chance.
 It takes time and effort to engage society in research, and public engagement is currently too often considered an investment with no obvious career benefits.
-Hopefully, the Public Engagement seed fund will help make researchers feel recognised and their efforts appreciated, and will encourage the rest of the UG and UMCG staff to follow their example.
+Hopefully, the Public Engagement seed fund will help researchers feel recognised and their efforts appreciated, and will encourage the rest of the UG and UMCG staff to follow their example.

 Jury